-The Great Theatre at Ephesus lay at the end of the Arcadian Way, which itself extended from the harbor silted up by Paul's day.
+The Great Theatre at Ephesus lays at the end of the Arcadian Way, extending from the harbor silted up by Paul's day.
 It could seat an audience of 25,000 and figured prominently in Acts 19:29 when the city clerk ended a theatre riot that nearly claimed the lives of two of Pau's traveling companions.